Brothers Poem: Preservation

 Sappho is thought to have written around 10,000 lines of poetry, of which only around 650 survive.
 Only one poem, the Ode to Aphrodite, is known to be complete; many preserve only a single word.
 In 2014, Dirk Obbink, Simon Burris, and Jeffrey Fish published five fragments of papyrus, containing nine separate poems by Sappho.
 Three were previously unknown, and the find amounted to the largest expansion of the surviving corpus of Sappho's work for 92 years.
-The most impressive is "Brothers Poem" fragment, called P. Sapph.
+The most impressive is the Brothers Poem fragment, called P. Sapph.
 Obbink, part of a critical edition of Book I of Sappho's poetry.
 The remaining four fragments, P. GC. inv.
 105 frr.
 1–4, are written in the same hand, and have the same line-spacing.

 P. Sapph.
 Obbink measures 176 mm × 111 mm.
 Carbon-dating places it as between the first and third centuries AD, which is consistent with the third century AD handwriting.
 The roll of which P. Sapph.
 Obbink was part would have been produced in Alexandria, and likely taken to Fayum.
 There is evidence that the roll was damaged and repaired; it was later reused as cartonnage – a material similar to papier-mâché made with linen and papyrus – which Obbink suggests was used as a book cover.
 P. Sapph.
 Obbink preserves 20 lines of the Brothers Poem, followed by 9 lines of another work by Sappho, the Kypris Poem.
 It is, according to author and scholar James Romm, the best-preserved extant Sappho papyrus.
 A second papyrus, Papyrus Oxyrhynchus 2289, published by Edgar Lobel in 1951, preserves enough of the Brothers Poem to show that at least one stanza preceded the well-preserved portion.

 Provenance

 Soon after the discovery of P. Sapph.
-Obbink was made public in January 2014, scholars began to raise questions about the provenance.
-The initial version of Obbink's article announcing the discovery said that the papyrus was in a private collection, but contained no discussion of its origin or ownership history, as would be usual when reporting on a newly-discovered ancient artefact; C. Michael Sampson describes this absence as "anomalous and suspicious".
+Obbink was made public in January 2014, scholars began to raise questions about its provenance.
+The initial version of Obbink's article announcing the discovery said that the papyrus was in a private collection, but did not discuss its origin or ownership history, as would be usual when reporting on a newly-discovered ancient artefact; C. Michael Sampson describes this absence as "anomalous and suspicious".
 Archaeologists immediately criticised this lack of transparency, and the initial version of Obbink's article was soon taken down.
 Since then, several contradictory claims have been made about the history of P. Sapph.
 Obbink.